Try to catch the

 Is shipping included in the price?

 I typically use UPS to ship your bike with insurance to cover its replacement in case of theft or damage.
-Shipping to a US destination starts at $75 for a frame.
-Framesets or complete bikes will be more.
+Shipping to a US destination starts at $75 for a frameset.
+Complete bikes will be more.

 I'm also happy to ship to international destinations.
 But please note that shipping fees, import fees, and import taxes can get very expensive.